 How effective are turmeric supplements for knee pain?

-A study involving 367 people with moderate to severe knee osteoarthritis found that taking turmeric extracts (1,500 mg per day, in divided doses) for 4 weeks was as effective in reducing pain, stiffness and improving joint function as ibuprofen (1,200 mg per day) but with fewer gastrointestinal side effects.
+A study involving 367 people with moderate to severe knee osteoarthritis found that taking turmeric curcumin extracts (1,500 mg per day, in divided doses) for 4 weeks was as effective in reducing knee pain, knee stiffness and improving knee joint function as ibuprofen (1,200 mg per day) but with fewer gastrointestinal side effects.

 Turmeric can be combined with glucosamine and chondroitin to produce a faster onset of action and improved results.